iobis/pacman-pipeline-training/tutorial.md

 ### Taxonomic annotation

-In this step we assign taxonomy by aligning our sequences with sequences in the reference tool.
-This will be done using [Bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml).
+In this step we assign taxonomy by aligning our sequences with sequences in the reference database.
+This will be done using [Bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml), which uses Burrows-Wheeler indexing to create a fast and memory efficient aligner.

 #### Bowtie2